Nordic ACC Championship 2011

 The 12th race is the medal race (M)

 6.3 The scheduled time of the VSK pre-start initiation for the first race each day is 21:00 CET.
 Please be present in advance of the start.
 The host should normally open the race 10 minutes before start.
 The second race will be started right after the completion of the first race.
-The estimated race time for each race day is approximately one hour.
+The estimated race time for each race day is approximately 1.5 hours.

 7 THE COURSES

-7.1 The courses to be used can be downloaded by clicking this link.
+7.1 The courses to be used can be downloaded at the following link:

 7.2 The 8 courses are assigned the following codes: